kimsjjkjn/PBPK_Propranolol/docs/Results.md

 Route-level summary (Human PO)
 - vs Digitised: AAFE = 1.48, within 2× = 80%, within 3× = 100%.
-- vs Literature (for the parameters reported in the paper: Cmax, Tmax, AUC, t½, F): AAFE = 1.88, within 2× = 80%, within 3× = 80%.
+- vs Literature: AAFE = 1.88, within 2× = 80%, within 3× = 80%.

+Note:
+- Only the parameters reported in the literature were calculated and compared.
-Note: The in vivo data were digitised from published figures rather than obtained from raw datasets as they were unavailable; therefore, they may not perfectly reflect the original raw values as shown in table 6.
+- The in vivo data were digitised from published figures rather than obtained from raw datasets as they were unavailable; therefore, they may not perfectly reflect the original raw values as shown in table 6.